 I hope you’ll join us.

-Getting ready for 2025:
+Getting Ready for 2026:

-The holidays are just around the corner and the new year will be on us before we know it.
+The holidays are just around the corner, and the new year will be upon us before we know it.
 What will you do to make Bible reading an ongoing habit in the coming year?
-I’d like to encourage you to set a goal to read through the Bible again or for the first time.
+I want to encourage you to set a goal to read through the Bible again or for the first time.
 If you join me, I’ll take you through a plan that covers both the Old and New Testaments in about 15 minutes a day.
 You can read each day’s post or watch as I read through the passages on YouTube.
-Sign up here for my daily email.
-It has links to the written post and the YouTube video.
-And it can serve as a gentle reminder to stay on track and I believe you’ll benefit from the additional information I share and grow as you learn to apply God’s Word to your own life.
+Sign up so you don’t miss any of them.
+The emails can serve as gentle reminders to stay on track, and I believe you’ll benefit from the additional information I share and grow as you learn to apply God’s Word to your own life.

 You can check out our YouTube channel here.